-(2) Transverse sections are cut at each end of the tonnage length and at each point of division of the tonnage length, whose location is referred to as a tonnage station, and assigned sequential tonnage station numbers, beginning at the stem.
-Intervals and one-third intervals between the points of division are measured to the nearest thousandth of a foot.
-(See §69.123 figures 5 and 6.)
+(2) Location of Stations Transverse sections are cut at each end of the tonnage length and at each point of division of the tonnage length, whose location is referred to as a tonnage station, and assigned sequential tonnage station numbers, beginning at the stem.
+Intervals and one-third intervals (described in paragraph (k)(5) of this section) between the points of division are measured to the nearest thousandth of a foot.
+(See § 69.123 figures 5 and 6.)

-(h) Depths of transverse sections.
-(1) Transverse section depths are measured at each point of division of the tonnage length at the centerline of the vessel from a point below the line of the tonnage deck equal to one-third of the camber or to one-half of the pitch of the beam down to the upper side of the ordinary frames, floors, longitudinals, or tank top of a double bottom for water ballast, as the case may be.
+- (h) Depths of Transverse Sections (see also $\S 69.109(p)$ and (q)) - (1) General Transverse section depths are measured at each point of division of the tonnage length at the centerline of the vessel from a point below the line of the tonnage deck equal to one-third of the camber or to one-half of the pitch of the beam down to the lowest portion of the upper side of the ordinary frames, floors, longitudinals, or tank top of a double bottom for water ballast, as the case may be.
+Floors and longitudinals in this context are specific types of ordinary frames.
+If no frames qualify as ordinary frames, depths are terminated at the inner surface of the hull shell.

-(2) When a depth falls at a point where the tank top of a double bottom for water ballast has a straight fall from centerline to the wings, the depth terminates at one-half of the height of fall.
-(See §69.123 figure 8.)
+(2) Tank Top Fall When a depth falls at a point where the tank top of a double bottom for water ballast has a straight fall from centerline to the wings, the depth terminates at one-half of the height of fall.
+(See § 69.123 figure 8.)

-(3) When a depth falls at a point where the tank top of a double bottom for water ballast rises from the centerline to the wings, the depth terminates at one-half the dead rise.
-(See §69.123, figure 9.)
+(3) Tank Top Rise When a depth falls at a point where the tank top of a double bottom for water ballast rises from the centerline to the wings, the depth terminates at one-half the dead rise.
+(See § 69.123, figure 9.)

-(4) The depth at the midpoint of the tonnage length or, when a vessel is measured in parts, the depth at the midpoint of each part determines the number of equal parts into which each depth is divided, as follows:

-(i) If the midpoint depth is 16 feet or less, each depth is divided into four equal parts.
+- (4) Number of Depth Increments The depth at the midpoint of the tonnage length or, when a vessel is measured in parts, the depth at the midpoint of each part determines the number of equal parts into which each depth is divided, as follows: - (i) Midpoint Depth Criterion If the midpoint depth is 16 feet or less, each depth is divided into four equal parts.
 If the midpoint depth exceeds 16 feet, each depth is divided into six equal parts.
-(See §69.123, figure 7.)
+(See § 69.123, figure 7.)

-(ii) The interval between the points of division of a depth and one-third intervals are carried to the nearest hundredth of a foot.
+(ii) Rounding The interval between the points of division of a depth and one-third intervals are carried to the nearest hundredth of a foot.